wilmixjemin8/Web/README.md

 so  it  can  be  reused  for  futhure  use.

-l) It  is  used   to  convert   a   style  sheet  or  any  html  form   to  a
+l) It  is  used   to  convert   a   style  sheet  or  any   WML form   to  a

 encrypted  format.